On this page you will find information on The Piggott School admissions process.

 For further information, please visit:

-To apply for a place outside of the normal year 7 admissions round, applications should be made directly to The Piggott School.
+To apply for a place in Years 7-11, outside of the normal Year 7 admissions round, applications should be made directly to The Piggott School.
 Applications for an in-year place should be submitted no earlier than the term before the place is needed.

 Please complete our online in-year application form by clicking here.